EyalAr/lwip/README.md

 #### Executing a batch

 There are several methods which start the execution of a batch.
-Once a batch finishes an execution, it becomes empty and can be resued to queue additional operations.
+Once a batch finishes an execution, it becomes empty and can be reused to queue additional operations.

 ##### Execute batch and obtain the manipulated image object